5 A group self-assessment protocol: setting the ground rules

-A modified group self-evaluation procedure
+A modified group self-assessment procedure

-The self-evaluation procedure we have developed is based on a “category approach”.
+The self-assessment procedure we have developed is based on a “category approach”.
 It differs from those previously discussed (Brown, 1995; Conway, 1993; Lejk & Wyvill, 2001a, 2001b), and from other online group-evaluation applications (O’Neill et al., 2018; Freeman & McKenzie, 2002), in that group members define their own group-functioning rules; a minimum of five and a maximum of seven.
 We refer to these rules as “ground rules”; they are behaviorally-anchored criteria that favor effective group functioning.
 The instructor, or leader, may give hints about characteristics of effective groups to spark discussion, but the ground rules are not imposed on the group.
-The group self-evaluation includes four events shown in Figure 1 below.
+The group self-assessment includes four events shown in Figure 1 below.
 In addition to these events, we organize three formal sessions in which the groups discuss the project with an instructor.
-The self-evaluation events and discussion sessions are referred to as project tutorials.
+The self-assessment events and discussion sessions are referred to as project tutorials.
+In this page we discuss the start of the project.

 A brief instruction about the many challenges of collaborative projects